colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * Later there were other objects on the desk, that's not how it was when you started?
  * No.
 * There's some sort of hose?
 I'm going to zoom in...
-Would you agree they were a sprinkler hids.
+Would you agree they were sprinkler heads?
  * I thought they were from an aquarium, actually.
 * But if I suggested...
  * Could be.